Skip to content

 MultiFileTest: A Multi-File-Level LLM Unit Test Generation Benchmark and Impact of Error Fixing Mechanisms

-Conference: ACL 2026 arXiv: 2502.06556 Code: GitHub Area: LLM Evaluation Keywords: unit test generation, multi-file benchmark, cross-file dependencies, error fixing, code quality
+Keywords: Unit test generation, multi-file benchmark, cross-file dependency, error fixing, code quality

 TL;DR

-This paper introduces MultiFileTest, the first multi-file-level benchmark for LLM-based unit test generation, covering 20 projects each in Python, Java, and JavaScript.
-It evaluates 11 state-of-the-art LLMs and analyzes the impact of manual and self-repair mechanisms on test quality, revealing that even the strongest models produce substantial basic executability errors.
+Ours proposes MultiFileTest, the first multi-file level LLM unit test generation benchmark, covering 20 projects each for Python/Java/JavaScript.
+It evaluates 11 frontier LLMs and analyzes the impact of manual fixing and self-repair mechanisms on test quality, revealing that even the strongest models exhibit numerous basic executability errors.

 Background & Motivation

-Background: LLM-driven unit test generation has become an important use case for code assistance, significantly improving test readability and generation efficiency.
-Existing benchmarks primarily evaluate test generation for function-level or class-level (single-file) code.
+Background: LLM-driven unit test generation has become a significant use case for code assistance, greatly improving test readability and generation efficiency.
+Existing benchmarks primarily evaluate test generation capabilities for function-level or class-level (single-file) code.

-Limitations of Prior Work: (1) Real-world projects involve cross-file function interactions and complex dependencies, yet existing benchmarks overlook the challenges of multi-file test generation.
-(2) DevBench, the only benchmark touching multi-file testing, contains only 16 projects and is designed for breadth rather than depth, lacking systematic analysis of cross-file dependencies and errors.
-(3) A large proportion of LLM-generated tests contain fundamental errors (non-executable tests, cascading failures) that impede evaluation of higher-level capabilities such as correctness and coverage.
+Limitations of Prior Work: (1) In real-world projects, functions interact across files with complex dependencies, but existing benchmarks ignore multi-file level test generation challenges; (2) DevBench, the only work involving multi-file tests, contains only 16 projects and is designed for breadth rather than depth, lacking systematic analysis of cross-file dependencies and errors; (3) A large number of basic errors (non-executable, cascading failures) in LLM-generated tests hinder the evaluation of higher-level capabilities (correctness, coverage).

-Key Challenge: The core difficulty in multi-file test generation lies not in generating test logic per se, but in correctly understanding cross-file dependencies and properly setting up the test environment—precisely where LLM reasoning is weakest.
+Key Challenge: The core difficulty of multi-file test generation lies not in generating the test logic itself, but in correctly understanding cross-file dependencies and properly setting up the test environment—which is precisely the weak point of LLM reasoning.

-Goal: (1) Construct a high-quality multi-file test benchmark; (2) systematically evaluate state-of-the-art LLMs on this task; (3) analyze error types and assess the effectiveness of repair mechanisms.
+Goal: (1) Construct a high-quality multi-file test benchmark; (2) Systematically evaluate frontier LLMs on this task; (3) Analyze error types and evaluate the effectiveness of repair mechanisms.

-Key Insight: By re-evaluating after manually fixing basic errors, the paper distinguishes between "insufficient foundational capability" and "insufficient advanced capability," revealing the true potential differences among models.
+Key Insight: By re-evaluating after manually fixing basic errors, one can distinguish between the "lack of basic capabilities" and "lack of advanced capabilities" of LLMs, revealing the true potential differences between various models.

-Core Idea: Evaluation is conducted under three scenarios—original generation (Scenario 1), after manual repair (Scenario 2), and after LLM self-repair (Scenario 3)—with ranking shifts before and after error fixing used to expose fundamental differences between models.
+Core Idea: Evaluate under three scenarios—original generation (Scenario 1), after manual fixing (Scenario 2), and after LLM self-repair (Scenario 3)—to reveal essential differences between models through ranking changes before and after error fixing.

 Method